 Resident Bishop of the South Carolina United Methodist Conference

 She has served six times as a delegate to the United Methodist General Conference and to the Jurisdictional Conference.
 During those 20 years, she has served on the General Council on Ministries and the General Board of Church and Society.
-She has been the chairperson of the Holston Conference Board of Ordained Ministry and the chairperson of the Conference Council on Finance and Administration.
+She has been the chair of the Holston Conference Board of Ordained Ministry and the chair of the Conference Council on Finance and Administration.
 In September 2004 Bishop Taylor was elected to serve as president of the General Commission on Status and Role of Women and continues today in that role.

 In May 2006 she began a four-year term as a member of the Columbia College Board of Trustees, Columbia, South Carolina, and recently was invited to become a member with vote to the Board of Directors for the South Carolina United Methodist Foundation.
 As of September 1, 2008, Bishop Taylor was reassigned Resident Bishop of the South Carolina United Methodist Conference.